-Inspired by tales from the Greek mythology, “Oh my Poseidon!” explores the story of teenage Poseidon, before he was the mighty commander of the seas.
-Gods, Monsters and all kinds of magical creatures are part of this mythological feast, as Poseidon realizes that privilege comes with great responsibility.
+Inspired by tales from Greek mythology, “Oh my Poseidon!” explores the story of teenage Poseidon, before he was the mighty commander of the seas.
+Gods, Monsters, and all kinds of magical creatures are part of this mythological feast, as Poseidon realizes that privilege comes with great responsibility.

 Poseidon is the middle child of Cronus and Rhea.
 After Cronus’ death, his brother, Zeus, distributes the world among himself, Hades and Poseidon.
 Poseidon tries to prove he’s as powerful as his brothers, but he makes a terrible mistake, creating a monster out of a girl called Medusa, a threat to mortals and immortals alike.
 In his despair, he gives up his undersea kingdom and disappears in a faraway location, Calypso’s island.
 Soon though, he will meet a group of young sea gods who will make him realize his decision might not be the solution to his mistakes.
 Medusa will threaten the ones he loves and he will finally have to be the hero he always wanted to become.